Nasipit: Saint Michael the Archangel Parish Church

 Located at the heart of the town, it was built by MSC or Dutch priests during the 1960s.
 Recently, the altar of the church was constructed on its new image.

 Infrastructure

 Communications

-The Philippine Long Distance Telephone Company provides fixed line services.
+The PLDT provides fixed line services.
 Wireless mobile communications services are provided by Smart Communications and Globe Telecommunications.

 Transportation

 Nasipit can be accessed through the Mindanao Pan-Philippine Highway.